 The Matich Brothers construction company was incorporated in 1954.
 The Matich Brothers trademark is still used today for the firm’s trucking company.
 The Matich fleet ensures prompt and dependable delivery of asphalt products to our customers.
 This became a necessity when the company began to produce and market Matich asphalt in order to provide the best quality and service to Matich projects, as well as those of our customers.

-Another generation of Matich brothers guides the company today with Stephen, Robert, and Patrick at the helm.
-Our family has successfully completed over 3 billion dollars of construction as one of the nation's most experienced and respected builders.
+Another generation of Matich brothers guides the company today with Stephen and Robert at the helm.
+Our family has successfully completed over 3 billion dollars of construction as one of the nation’s most experienced and respected builders.
 The Matich family business continues its legacy with the construction services we now offer; private and public road contracting, asphalt sales, and construction management.